Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/ActionAssets.md

 >__Note__: Action Map names can't contain slashes  (`/`).

 * To add a new Action Map, click the plus icon in the header of the Action Map column.
-* To rename an existing Action Map, either long-click the name, or right-click the action map and select __Rename__ from the context menu.
+* To rename an existing Action Map, either long-click the name, or right-click the Action Map and select __Rename__ from the context menu.
 * To delete an existing Action Map, either right-click it and select __Delete__ from the context menu, or use the Delete key (Windows) / ⌘⌫ (Mac).
 * To duplicate an existing Action Map, either right-click it and select __Duplicate__ from the context menu, or use Ctrl-D (Windows) / ⌘D (Mac).